oneapi-src/level-zero-spec/scripts/tools/PROG.rst

       * the host process identifier.

-If the requested API version is not supported,
+If the requested API version is not supported, ::${X}_RESULT_ERROR_UNSUPPORTED_VERSION is returned.
-::ZE_RESULT_ERROR_UNSUPPORTED_VERSION is returned.
 If the tool supports different API versions it may try to request a different version.

 If the requested API version is supported the following properties are
 checked: